Postcard sent from Great Ellingham by Lilian Field to Ada Warren in Higham Bury St Edmunds around 1911

 I was delighted to be able to purchase this postcard and even more delighted to find that it had been used and that I knew exactly who had written it!

 A big clue to the identity of the sender ‘Lilian’ was the reference to ‘Annis’.
 I have not found the name Annis to be a particular common name.
-Further, so far in my research for Great Ellingham, I have only found the name Annis used by Schoolmaster John Field and his wife Annis who were the first occupants of the School House in Hingham Road.
+Further, so far in my research for Great Ellingham, I have only found the name Annis in the family of Schoolmaster John Field and his wife Annis who were the first occupants of the School House in Hingham Road.
 I believe the postcard was written by their daughter Lilian Field who refers to her sister Annis as ‘being home for 9 weeks’ in the correspondence to Ada Warren.

 Who was Ada Warren, the Recipient of the Postcard?